terheyden/params-nonnull/README.md

 # params-nonnull

-Setting params (and other things) non-null by default via package-info
+Setting params (and other things) non-null by default via package-info.